From our private database of 37,200+ case briefs...

 476 U.S. 79 (1986)

-Batson (defendant) was indicted for burglary and receipt of stolen goods.
+James Batson (defendant), an African American, was indicted for burglary and receipt of stolen goods.
 During voir dire, the prosecutor used his peremptory challenges to strike all the African Americans on the venire.
 As a result, the jury was made up entirely of white jurors.
-Batson moved to discharge the jury, claiming that the removal of all African Americans violated his rights under the Equal Protection Clause of the Fourteenth Amendment.
-The trial judge denied the request and Batson was convicted on both counts.
+Batson moved to discharge the jury before it was sworn, claiming that the removal of all the African Americans violated his rights under the Equal Protection Clause of the Fourteenth Amendment.
+The trial judge denied the request, and Batson was convicted on both counts.
 The Kentucky Supreme Court affirmed Batson's conviction, and the United States Supreme Court granted certiorari.

 Rule of Law

 Unlock this case brief with a free (no-commitment) trial membership of Quimbee.

 You’ll be in good company: Quimbee is one of the most widely used and trusted sites for law students, serving more than 631,000 law students since 2011.
 Some law schools—such as Yale, Berkeley, and Northwestern—even subscribe directly to Quimbee for all their law students.Unlock this case briefRead our student testimonials